DistributedSystemsGroup/zoe/docs/howto_zapp.rst

     import frameworks.spark.spark as spark_framework
     import frameworks.spark.spark_jupyter as spark_jupyter

-These Python modules contain functions that return pre-filled dictionaries, feel free to have a look.
+These Python modules contain functions that return pre-filled dictionaries, feel free to have a look at their code.

 Basically we are selecting some building blocks to compose out application: